YutingHe-list/TAMP/README.md

 python inference.py --testing_mode "group_slice" --input_folder "samples/volume_testing/input" --output_folder "samples/volume_testing/output" --LoRA_mode "none"
 ```

-###  4. Adaptation with LoRA
+##  4. Adaptation with LoRA
 We provide the MITAMP-S adaptation method for specific NICT enhancement tasks in the [4.1 Model adaptation](#41-model-adaptation) section, followed by the corresponding [4.2 Slice testing](#42-slice-testing) and [4.3 Volume testing](#43-volume-testing) sections to demonstrate the performance of the adapted MITAMP-S.

-#### 4.1 Model adaptation
+### 4.1 Model adaptation
-We provide [training data](#option:-playground) for MITAMP adaptation.
+**Step 1**: We provide [training data](#option:-playground) for MITAMP adaptation.
 Download the NICT volumes from a specific NICT type folder and place them in the `./samples/adaptation/input` directory.
 Then, download the corresponding label volumes with the same name and place them in the `./samples/adaptation/label` directory.

-Execute the following command to fine-tune MITAMP-S to adapt to the specific training data located in the `"input_folder"` and `"label_folder"`, with the number of volumes set by `"training_volumes"`.
+**Step 2**: Execute the following command to fine-tune MITAMP-S to adapt to the specific training data located in the `"input_folder"` and `"label_folder"`, with the number of volumes set by `"training_volumes"`.
 The parameters `"queue_len"` and `"queue_iterate_times"` control the sampling method for the training data, consistent with the method described in the paper.
 The LoRA weights of MITAMP-S will be stored in the `./weights/LoRA_weight` directory.

 ```bash
 python adaptation_LoRA.py --input_folder "samples/adaptation/input" --label_folder "samples/adaptation/label" --training_volumes 44 --queue_len 5 --queue_iterate_times 2
 ```

-#### 4.2 Slice testing
+### 4.2 Slice testing
-We have provided testing data in the `./samples/slice_testing/input` directory, which is the same data used in the [3.1 Slice testing](#31-slice-testing) section.
+**Step 1**: We have provided testing data in the `./samples/slice_testing/input` directory, which is the same data used in the [3.1 Slice testing](#31-slice-testing) section.
 You can also use your own data by placing it in this directory.

-To enhance **a single NICT slice file** specified by `--input_path` using MITAMP-S, execute the following command.
+**Step 2**: To enhance **a single NICT slice file** specified by `--input_path` using MITAMP-S, execute the following command.
 The LoRA weight file is specified by `"LoRA_path"`, and the enhanced slice file will be saved at `--output_path`.

 ```bash
 python inference.py --testing_mode "single_slice" --input_path "samples/slice_testing/input/LDCT_Low.nii.gz" --output_path "samples/slice_testing/output/LDCT_Low.nii.gz" --LoRA_mode "load" --LoRA_path "weights/MITAMP_adaptation_weight/LoRA_88.pkl"